ml6team/fondant/docs/documentation_guide.md

 ## Announcements

-Check out our latest [announcements](announcements.md) about Fondant.
+Check out our latest [announcements] about Fondant.

+-> 25 million Creative Commons image dataset released.
+Read more about it [here](announcements/CC_25M_press_release.md).